aspose-pdf/Aspose.PDF-for-.NET-Old/README.md

   <tr><td>Move or Remove Field</td><td>Shows  how to move or remove a form field from a Pdf file.</td></tr>
   <tr><td>Northwind Examples</td><td>Has different examples using the Northwind database.</td></tr>
 </table>

-###Data

-+ Input - Pdf files are taken as input from user.
-+ Northwind.mdb - Some examples use this Microsoft Access Database found under the "Resources\Database" directory.

-###Output

-+ Output PDF file is rendered to the user.

-###Help Material

-For further details on setting up the examples and any requirements refer to the readme.txt found in the root of the repository.

-##Download the Examples

-Please [Download the Aspose.Pdf for .NET Examples](https://github.com/asposepdf/Aspose_Pdf_NET/downloads) to try them at your end.

-##How to use the Examples?

-1. Firstly make sure that you have downloaded and installed the latest version of [Aspose.Pdf for .NET](http://www.aspose.com/community/files/51/.net-components/aspose.pdf-for-.net/category1184.aspx).
-We recommend using the .MSI installer for fast installation and seamless intergration with the examples.

-2. Download the examples from the above link.
-The solution files for Microsoft Visual Studio 2005, 2008 and 2010 are provided with the examples.

-3. Once downloaded you can open the examples by opening the appropriate solution file (.sln) according to the version of Visual Studio installed on your system.

-+ Aspose.Pdf.Demos-2005.sln - Open with Microsoft Visual Studio 2005
-+ Aspose.Pdf.Demos-2008.sln - Open with Microsoft Visual Studio 2008
-+ Aspose.Pdf.Demos-2010.sln - Open with Microsoft Visual Studio 2010

-4. The example should be ready to compile.
-Click on "Debug" menu and choose one of the following menu items to start the example:

-- Start Debugging
-- Start Without Debugging

 ##Contact Us